mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/06-web-servers.markdown

 category: page
 slug: web-servers
 sort-order: 0706
+meta: A web server responds to HTTP requests and responds to clients.
+Learn more about how web servers interact with Python web apps on Full Stack Python.
 choice1url: /wsgi-servers.html
 choice1icon: fa-play fa-inverse
 choice1text: How do I execute Python since the web server doesn't do that?